-- He Makes Your Feel Guilty: Controlling people often make you feel guilty when you do not go according to their wishes.
+- He Makes Your Feel Guilty: Oppressive and controlling people often make you feel guilty when you do not go according to their wishes.
 Moreover, they will try to manipulate you into doing things they like.
 They will also twist words and blow any argument out of proportion so that you end up being the bad person while they pose as the victim.

 - He Gets Jealous, A Little Too Much: There is always some level of jealousy in all relationships, but when you have a controlling husband, it can go overboard.
 He will read too much into your conversations with other guys.
-It can also end up in him spying over you by checking your phone calls, emails, and so on.
+It can end up with him becoming more obsessive and spying on you by checking your phone calls, emails, and so on.

 - He Cuts Off Your Social Relations: A controlling husband wants to weaken your spirit and keep others from finding out and helping you deal with the toxic relationship.
 That is why he will try to cut your communication with others and isolate you.
 Just like criticism, isolating you will begin slowly and get worse over time.
 His possessiveness and jealousy will also play a role in this, leaving you unguarded and vulnerable.
 This restrictive behavior can affect you greatly and increase the feeling of loneliness.

 - He Wants To Know Everything About You: From whom you are talking to on the phone to your financial status, your controlling husband would want to know every little detail.
 He may even start hijacking your decisions and controlling your actions directly or indirectly.